saloniBhartia/LeetCodeProblemSolutions/README.md

 ## Populating Next Right Pointers in Each Node
 *Given a perfect binary tree, populate each next pointer to point to its next right node.
 If there is no next right node, the next pointer should be set to NULL.
 This is from https://leetcode.com/problems/populating-next-right-pointers-in-each-node//*

+## Sum of left leaves
+*Given a root of binary tree, return the sum of all left leaves.
+This is from https://leetcode.com/problems/sum-of-left-leaves/*